vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 ## Usage

 Let's try a real world example with a `v-dialog` component. that you want to convert to a **full-screen** dialog on mobile devices.
-To track this we would need to dtermine the same of the screen relative to the value we are comparing to.
+To track this we would need to determine the same of the screen relative to the value we are comparing to.
 In the following snippet we use the `mounted` and `beforeDestroy` lifecycle hooks to bind a _scroll_ listener to the `window`.

 ```html
 <!-- Vue Component -->